 The Nominating Committee shall present the names of at least one nominee for each vacancy on the Board of Directors to be voted at the annual meeting.
 The report of the Nominating Committee shall be forwarded to the stockholders of the Corporations simultaneously with the notice of the scheduled meeting.

-10.
+10.4

-Nominations of candidates for election to the Board of Directors other than by the Nominating
+Nominations of the candidates for election to the Board of Directors other than by the Nominating Committee shall be made by letter, signed by at least four (4) members entitled to vote and delivered to the Secretary at least five (5) days prior to the annual meeting.

-Committee shall be made by letter, signed by at least four (4) members entitled to vote and delivered to the Secretary at least five (5) days prior to the annual meeting.
+.

-10.
+10.5